MichalLytek/type-graphql/docs/resolvers.md

 ### Arguments
 Usually queries have some arguments - it might be an id of the resource, the search phrase or pagination settings.
 TypeGraphQL allows you to define the arguments in two ways.

 First is the inline method using `@Arg()` decorator.
 The drawback is the need of repeating argument name (due to a reflection system limitation) in the decorator parameter.
+As you can see below, you can also pass a `defaultValue` options that will be reflected in the GraphQL schema.
 ```typescript
 @Resolver()
 class RecipeResolver {